 Is Facebook the only Company with this kind of data?

 So, I thought this was a good question to ask.
-Stepping aside from Social Media, is there anyone else that has potentially sensitive user data.
+Stepping aside from Social Media, is there anyone else who has potentially sensitive user data?
 Well, the answer is yes, and some of them are probably a lot more sensitive in nature.

 Something you may not think about, but has existed for a long time, is loyalty cards.
 Those little plastic store cards that give you free money back.
 What a great deal!
 But wait… They’ve been sharing data since their inception.
 That’s why the stores are so keen to get one into your hand and registered with a real name and address.
 Think about that.
 How long have they existed and how long have you had 1,2,20 of them?
 That goes for frequent flyer programs, etc. Wonder how much information is shared from there.